 The qualifying shoot at the Moon Island outdoor range was easy:

-I got a 296 out of 300 (two 9's, one 8).
-I did well because of the 3 private lessons I took at the Mass Firearms School range where I shot two boxes each time using their 0.38 revolver (the equipment provided at the Moon Island range was brand new, much easier to use and more accurate so I was very well prepared).
-All the other scores were lower than mine, one person out of six failed.
+He got a 296 out of 300 (two 9's, one 8).
+He did well because of the 3 private lessons he took at the Mass Firearms School range where he shot two boxes each time using their 0.38 revolver (the equipment provided at the Moon Island range was brand new, much easier to use and more accurate so he was very well prepared).
+All the other scores were lower than his, one person out of six failed.

-I was told my license would take 12 weeks to process; I received my Class A Large Capacity License to Carry Firearms, restricted to target and hunting, 51 days (7 1/2 weeks) after my qualifying shoot.
+He was told his license would take 12 weeks to process; he received his Class A Large Capacity License to Carry Firearms, restricted to target and hunting, 51 days (7 1/2 weeks) after his qualifying shoot.